 Religious toleration improved in the eighteenth century and Rome began to appoint bishops in Ireland.
 Michael MacDonagh, a Dominican, was appointed to Kilmore in 1728.
 He was succeeded by another Dominican, Laurence Richardson, in 1747 and Andrew Campbell, an Armagh priest, followed in 1753.
 All three were non-resident and visited the diocese for short periods only.
 The transfer of Denis Maguire, a Franciscan, from Dromore to Kilmore in 1770 gave a new stability.
 He began the process of rebuilding both discipline and churches.

 James Browne, a priest of Ferns and Professor of Scripture in Maynooth, was appointed to Kilmore in 1827 to meet the threat of the evangelicals.
 He lived until 1865 and was Kilmore's most outstanding bishop.
 He reformed the diocese, continuing the building of churches and schools, recruited more vocations to the priesthood, founded the diocesan college in 1839 and at the time of his death the modern diocese of Kilmore had taken shape.
 Nicholas Conaty, who succeeded Browne, continued the work of church building.
 Some of the finest churches in the diocese date from that period and are the work of the talented Cavan architect, William Hague Jnr.
 He was also the architect of St. Patrick's College, Cavan.
 Bishop Patrick Lyons (1937 - '49) built the Cathedral of St. Patrick and St. Felim.
-The setting up of schools and the building of churches continued in more recent times by Bishop Austin Quinn (1950 - '72) and Bishop Francis MacKiernan (1972 - 1998).
+The setting up of schools and the building of churches continued in more recent times by Bishop Austin Quinn (1950 - '72), Bishop Francis MacKiernan (1972 - 1998) and Bishop Leo O'Reilly (1998-2014).